LYFsmile Logo

 These signs often go beyond typical behaviour and may point towards deeper concerns like adolescent anxiety, emotional distress, or difficulty coping.

-When parents should start paying closer attention
+When should parents start paying closer attention?

 It becomes important to take these changes seriously when they start affecting your child’s daily life, behaviour, and emotional well-being.